jsc329/ammonitorwiki/Chapter-10-The-Priorities-and-Prioritization-Tables.md

 # list of two data.tables: prioritization, and schedule.
 # Set db.insert and google.push to FALSE to ensure results are not
 # added to the database.
 No calendar.key is required, but a temporals.key
-# will be required in order to get a new forecast for tomorrow.
+# will be required to get a new forecast for tomorrow.
 #----------------------------------------------------------------

 test_optim <- scheduleOptim(db.path = db.path,